AfzalivE/CleanArchAndroid/README.md

 Bad things
 ----
 - Interactors seem to be very boilerplate-heavy.
+- Rotation is the enemy, because everything is in one Activity, rotation recreates the whole thing and even the position in the backstack is not preserved, let alone the data.

 Right now, this app doesn't have much data handling.
 Just passing live data from the network down to the interactor -> presenter -> view.
 I wonder how big it would become if there is a data layer, maybe it'll be an abstraction between the network and interactor.